HURRICANE SEASON IS HERE. ARE YOU PREPARED?

 - Have opening protection readily available for your home’s windows, doors, etc. Supplies immediately before a storm are difficult to find and may be more expensive.
 Factory made storm protection is often the best; however, it you choose to use plywood it should be at least ½” thickness, pre-cut to fit openings and attached securely with screws for ease of removal.

 - Learn how to secure power, gas, and water utilities now.
 It is often best to secure all utilities when evacuating.
 In the case of storm damage doing this may reduce additional property losses and illuminate hazards to your family and emergency workers.

-- Fill vehicles with fuel.
+- Fill prescriptions and fill vehicles with fuel.